simonlui/Docker_IPEX_ComfyUI/README.md

 ```
 <b>You must replace the <> text in the above commands with your own text.
 Copying the commands without modification will not run.</b>

-Below is an explanation on what the above commands mean so one will know how to modify the command correctly to run the image if you are not familar with Docker or podman.
+Below is an explanation on what the above commands mean so one will know how to modify the command correctly to run the image if you are not familiar with Docker or podman.
 The arguments can be ordered in any way as long as `docker run` and `ipex-arc-comfy:latest` stay in the locations specified.

 * docker run creates and runs a new container from an image.
 No modification needed here.
 * On Linux, `--device /dev/dri` passes in your GPU to the container as is required to enable container access to your GPU to run ComfyUI.
 On Windows, `--device /dev/dxg` and `-v /usr/lib/wsl:/usr/lib/wsl` are the equivalent commands to do the same thing through WSL2.
 * `-e ComfyArgs="<ComfyUI command line arguments>"` specifies the ComfyUI arguments that you can pass to ComfyUI to use.
 At minimum as of this writing, you need to specify `--highvram`. `--highvram` keeps the model in GPU memory which is needed to stop a source of crashing but it can also include anything else you specify.
 * `-it` will let you launch the container with an interactive command line.
-This is highly recommended, but not mandatory, since we may need to monitor ComfyUI's output for any status changes or errors which would be made availble easily by including this option.
+This is highly recommended, but not mandatory, since we may need to monitor ComfyUI's output for any status changes or errors which would be made available easily by including this option.
 * `--name comfy-server` assigns a meaningful name (e.g. comfy-server) to the newly created container.
 This option is useful but not mandatory to reference your container for later uses.
 * `--network=host` allows the container access to your host computer's network which is needed to access ComfyUI without specifying the `--listen` argument.
 * `-p 8188:8188` specifies the computer network port to pass into the container to expose access to.
 By default, ComfyUI uses port 8188 so inside the container , this port will be forwarded to http://localhost:<host_port> on your host system.
 This can be changed but is not recommended for most users.